DieHard073055/C/README.md

 C
 =

-All weird c programming stuff i did on my first year
+All the experiments and assignments i have done to learn programming in C.